-Methods: In this retrospective cohort study, we examined 40 medical records of patients being treated for COM at University Medical Center's Orthopedic Clinic in New Orleans, Louisiana.
+Methods: In this retrospective cohort study, we examined 27 medical records of patients being treated for COM at University Medical Center's Orthopedic Clinic in New Orleans, Louisiana.
 From each record, we extracted information regarding patient demographics; medical complications associated with COM, including hepatic dysfunction, renal dysfunction, anemia, blood clots, hypercalcemia, neutropenia, rash, blood infections, PICC line infections, and hearing loss; and adverse reactions associated with treatment using long-term antibiotics.
 This information was recorded into Redcap, exported into Microsoft Excel, and the percentages of patients who experienced complications and adverse drug reactions were recorded.

-Results: From the preliminary data collected, we found that 45% of patients within the study experienced some complication due to the presence of COM.
-Amongst those who experienced at least one complication, we found an average of .8 complications per person.
-The most frequent complication experienced with COM was anemia, which accounted for 31.25% of the complications that were recorded.
-In addition, we found that 20.59% of the 34 patients treated with long-term antibiotics experienced some form of an adverse reaction, which required them to be placed on a different medication.
+Results: From the preliminary data collected, we found that 29.63% of patients within the study experienced some complication as a result of the presence of COM.
+Amongst those who experienced at least one complication, we found an average of .52 complications per person.
+The most frequent complication experienced from COM was hepatic dysfunction, which accounted for 28.57% of the complications that were recorded.
+In addition, we found that 18.52% of the 27 patients treated with long-term antibiotics experienced some form of an adverse reaction, which required them to be placed on a different medication.

 Conclusion: Based on the preliminary results of this study, it is clear that several complications and reactions may arise during the care of COM patients.
-By better understanding these problems, healthcare providers can be more aware of certain complications that may occur during the course of COM within their patients and adjust treatments as needed.
+By better understanding these problems, healthcare providers can be more aware of certain problems that may occur during the course of COM within their patients and adjust treatments as needed.
 While it is currently unknown if the complications and adverse reactions found in our study are associated with certain comorbidities, antibiotics, drug doses, etc, it is clear that these adverse events are a serious problem, and having a better understanding of them will enable physicians to treat patients more efficiently and effectively.